October car loans remain surprisingly cheap

-Even though the Federal Reserve began pushing short-term interest rates higher in December 2015, financing a car or truck remains quite affordable.
+Financing a car or truck is remaining quite affordable.
 Car loan rates are staying low.

-In fact, the average cost of new- and used-car loans is only around one-tenth of a point higher than they were in September 2015.
+In fact, the average cost of new- and used-car loans is about the same as it was in October 2015.

 Most buyers will pay only a few dollars more per month than they would have back in 2013, when interest rates fell to record lows on virtually every type of auto financing.